 - Staff who test positive for COVID-19 must inform their workplace and personal contacts immediately.
 If a staff member has a confirmed COVID-19 infection, the relevant employers will inform other staff of their possible exposure to COVID-19 in the workplace consistent with any legal limitations on the sharing of such information.
-Exposed employees must then self- monitor for symptoms (e.g., fever, cough, or shortness of breath). - Identify staff whose duties would allow them to work from home in order to promote social distancing and further reduce the risk of COVID-19 transmission. - Determine minimum levels of staff in all categories required for the facility to function safely. - Follow the Public Health Recommendations for Community-Related Exposure.10 - Follow guidance from the Equal Employment Opportunity Commission, available here, when offering testing to staff.
-Any time a positive test result is identified, ensure that the individual is rapidly notified, connected with appropriate medical care, and advised how to self-isolate.
+Exposed employees must then self- monitor for symptoms (e.g., fever, cough, or shortness of breath). - Identify staff whose duties would allow them to work from home to promote social distancing and further reduce the risk of COVID-19 transmission. - Determine minimum levels of staff in all categories required for the facility to function safely. - Follow the Public Health Recommendations for Community-Related Exposure.12 - Follow guidance from the Equal Employment Opportunity Commission, available here, when offering testing to staff.
+Any time a positive test result is identified, ensure that the individual is rapidly notified, connected with appropriate medical care, and advised how to self-isolate. - Staff who are fully vaccinated and do not have symptoms of COVID-19 do not need to quarantine or be excluded from work following exposure to suspected or confirmed COVID-19.
+However, testing and symptom monitoring following an exposure are still recommended. - Vaccinated and unvaccinated staff should follow CDC domestic and international travel requirements and recommendations before, during and after travel; state and local government travel recommendations; and their employer's policies on returning to work after work-related or personal travel.